Razacx/Advent-of-Code-2018/README.md

 _Very fun exercise!
 Was able to make use of my limited Swing knowledge here to make a visualisation tool_
 _Searching around for the correct scale and position on which you can see the word felt quite hackish though :p_
 _I'm wondering if there is a good stopping-condition you can define_

+### _11/12 (~1h 30m)_

+_Finally took the time to create some sort of generic Grid2D util (since it seems there are a lot of exercises that require this)_
+_Learned some new stuff about type-aliases and generics in kotlin (reified -> NO RUNTIME TYPE ERASURE :D)_

+_The exercise itself went wuite well.
+I had some  issues with performance for part 2 though._
+_Not sure how to solve this without brute-forcing the solution..._